notifi-network/fusion-parser-template/README.md

 ```bash
 npm run auth
 ```
-This will prompt you to log in using your Notifi Admin Portal credentials and will update your `notifi-config` accordingly.
+This will prompt you to log in using your Notifi Admin Portal credentials and will update your `notifi-auth` accordingly.

 ### 2. Initialize parser
 Set up the basic project structure: